Founder and Principal

 Having completed her Advance levels in dance successfully by the age 16, she then proceeded to join the Philharmonic Society of Selangor and TAPP Company as a dancer, then later as a choreographer and Principal dancer in productions such as “Yesterday”, “Regards to Broadway”, and “Charity Dance Extravaganza” which was jointly staged by The Dance Society of Selangor.

-She then left Malaysia to pursue a Bachelors Degree in Hawaii, where she studied dance in the Honolulu Dance Studio and Pacific Intercultural Academy of Performing Arts.
-There, she further strengthened her Tap, Jazz and Lyrical technique, and choreography skills in Tap and Musical Theatre.
-When she returned, she rejoined the Sayang Dancers for two musical productions, “Dance Hysteria” and “Broadway Babies”, after which she founded Dancesteps Studio where she began her career as a full time dance instructor.
+She then left Malaysia to pursue a Bachelors Degree in Hawaii, where she studied dance at the Honolulu Dance Studio and Pacific Intercultural Academy of Performing Arts.
+There, she further strengthened her Ballet, Tap, Jazz and Lyrical technique and choreography, and also trained in Hawaiian Hula.
+When she returned, she rejoined the Sayang Dancers for two musical productions, after which she founded Dancesteps Studio where she began her career as a full time dance instructor.

 Shirena is now dedicated to ensuring her students are given even more opportunities to perform and pursue a dance career.
-Apart from a number of shows in which she choreographed, performed, and sang in, including a small musical staged by Australia’s Polard Productions, “Fosse’s World” staged in the 2005 MyDance Festival, “In The Mood” staged by the Philharmonic Society of Selangor, and two productions staged by Six2Eight, a professional a capella group, Shirena has spent her time and energy producing annual recitals for Dancesteps Studio and also organizing international workshops and exchange programmes with instructors from New York City, London and Hawaii.
-She has also choreographed and coached dancers for international competitions in which her entries have picked-up top awards for excellence in dance styles and precision.
+Apart from a number of shows in which she choreographed and performed in, including a musical staged by Australia’s Polard Productions, “Fosse’s World” staged in the 2005 MyDance Festival, “In The Mood” staged by the Philharmonic Society of Selangor, and two productions staged by A Capella singers Six2Eight, Shirena has spent her time and energy producing annual recitals for Dancesteps Studio and organizing international workshops with instructors from New York City, London and Hawaii.
+She has also coached dancers for local and international competitions in which her entries have picked-up top awards for excellence in dance styles and precision.
 In 2001, Shirena won the Silver Medal in the Advanced Solo Tap category at the Hawaii International Dance Festival.
 In 2002 at the same competitions, she submitted multiple entries from Dancesteps Studio and the Malaysian delegation brought back the Gold Award for the Classical Ballet Senior Solo category, Musical Theatre Small Group category and also won a special award for Best Precision in Tap Dancing.
 Locally, Shirena has submitted entries for the Short + Sweet Dance Festival at the Kuala Lumpur Performing Arts Centre.
 Awards obtained from the competitions include Directors Award for Best Up-and-coming Dancer and Audience Choice Award in 2010 for “Dancing Man”, Best Female Dancer, Audience Choice Award and Best Glitz & Glamour in 2011 for “IHeartMJ”, Best Supporting Female Dancer, Best Youth Award - Male, Audience Choice Award and Best Glitz & Glamour in 2012 for “The Silverscreen”, and Best Supporting Female Dancer, Audience Choice Award and Best Glitz & Glamour in 2014 for “Snap, Shuffle & Pop”.
 Shirena was also given the Mercedez Benz Creative Excellence Award, recognizing her and co-choreographer Clara Lim for their contribution to Dance in the country in 2014.

 Clara has performed with the Sayang Dancers in “Dance Hysteria” and “Broadway Babies”, and also worked in several stage and television productions with the company.
 In 2005, she became one of the lead dancers in the Philharmonic Society of Selangor’s “In The Mood” and in Shirena Hamzah’s “Fosse’s World” staged at the MyDance Festival at the KLPAC.
-Clara has also been actively involved in the Short & Sweet dance festivals which is held at the Kuala Lumpur Performing Arts Centre every year.
+Clara has also been actively involved in choreographing for Short + Sweet Dance Festivals which is held at the Kuala Lumpur Performing Arts Centre every year.
 Her collaborations with Shirena Hamzah have all won top awards, which include Directors Award for Best Up-and-coming Dancer and Audience Choice Award in 2010 for “Dancing Man”, Best Female Dancer, Audience Choice Award and Best Glitz & Glamour in 2011 for “IHeartMJ”, Best Supporting Female Dancer, Best Youth Award - Male, Audience Choice Award and Best Glitz & Glamour in 2012 for “The Silverscreen”, and Best Supporting Female Dancer, Audience Choice Award and Best Glitz & Glamour in 2014 for “Snap, Shuffle & Pop”.
 Clara was also given the Mercedez Benz Creative Excellence Award, recognizing her and co-choreographer Shirena Hamzah for their contribution to Dance in the country in 2014.

 Too Cyn Dee